Meet the Year 2 President’s PhD Scholars

 pleasure to interact on numerous occasions with Dr Martínez-Pañeda.
 I was captivated by his ground-breaking research in the modelling of hydrogen embrittlement, which has the potential to prevent infrastructure catastrophes and truly save lives.
 Inspired by these, I decided to apply for a PhD in his emerging group at Imperial and I was very privileged to be allowed to join his research endeavours.

-Research interests: Stress corrosion cracking, chloride-induced corrosion in concrete, phase-field models, concrete fracture modelling, transport problems in concrete, Nitsche method, contact mechanics.
+Research interests: Corrosion-induced cracking in concrete, chloride-induced corrosion in concrete, phase-field models, concrete fracture modelling, reactive transport problems in concrete, Nitsche method, contact mechanics.

 Why did you choose the scholarship scheme at Imperial College: The President’s scholarship offers a unique possibility to obtain very generous funding, the support of the world-class institution and relative freedom of choosing your intended research project.
 From my perspective, these conditions were absolutely ideal as we have already elaborated the research topic with my supervisors and we were looking for possible funding.
 Moreover, due to the efforts of the organization team, there is a possibility to meet and connect with other scholars.
 Based on my limited life experience, it is always fascinating and beneficial to meet motivated and passionate individuals and this scholarship offers a great deal of this privilege.